 The purpose of the project is to identify and address the existing safety and operational problems at the intersection.

 Specifically, there is a history of high crash rates at this location, and the current layout is often confusing for motorists.
 Due to a sharp horizontal curve in the alignment of Zoar Road approaches, the existing intersection geometry creates some confusion for drivers and unsafe conditions.
 As such, improvements were recommended by DelDOT's Highway Safety Improvement Program (HSIP).
-In addition, the Route 24 Planning Study recommended that Speedway and Zoar Roads be signed as Alternate Route 24, with a roundabout considered at the intersection.

 On October 20, 2008, DelDOT held a Public Workshop to display the alternative designs for the roadway, and seek comments from community members.
 Several alternatives for the intersection were considered and presented at the public workshop including a roundabout and realigning the intersection to form a four-way intersection.